AICC/CMI-5_Spec_Current/cmi5_spec.md

 <a name="other_environment"></a>
 ##8.3 Other Launch Environments

-Other launch environments are not currently implemented in this specification.
-The following launch environments are being considered for future releases:

-* Windows/XP/7/8 Pro
-* Windows RT
-* Mac OS X
-* Linux
-* Android
-* iOS

-cmi5 implementations for LMS’s and AU’s in these other environments will use the same REST communication interface as specified in xAPI specification.
+Other launch environments are not currently implemented in this specification. cmi5 implementations for LMS’s and AU’s in these other environments will use the same REST communication interface as specified in xAPI specification.
 The xAPI specification does not specify launch mechanisms.

 <a name="xapi_data_model"/>
 #9.0 xAPI Statement Data Model